Mono-to-multilayer transition in growing bacterial colonies

-The lack of well defined critical stress is in stark contrast with the classical buckling scenario, but shares some similarity with the onset of fracture in heterogeneous media \cite{Alava:2006}.
-In the following, we demonstrate that, in growing bacterial colonies, this behavior results from the combined inherent randomness of the division process and the local nature of the instability.
+In the following, we demonstrate that, in our model of bacterial colonies, this behavior results from the combined inherent randomness of the division process and the local nature of the instability.
 According to Eq. \eqref{eq:fc} a cell is unstable to extrusion if subject to a critical force whose magnitude increases with the cell length.
 In a growing colony, a division event introduces a sudden drop in the cell length and this can, in turn, trigger an extrusion instability, as long as the cell is subject to a stress larger than that required to extrude a cell of minimal length $l_{m}=(l_{d}-d_{0})/2$.
-A similar phenomenon was found in \cite{Beroz:2018}.
 We denote such a minimal critical stress $\sigma_{m}^{*}$.
 As the stress is spatially inhomogeneous and increasing in time, there will be a whole region, symmetric with respect to the center of the colony and whose length increases in time, where the local stress exceeds $\sigma_{m}^{*}$ and cell division can trigger the first extrusion.
-We call this region the P-zone.
-The probability associated with the first extrusion is then equal to the probability of having a division within the P-zone.
+We call this region the P zone.
+The probability associated with the first extrusion is then equal to the probability of having a division within the P zone.
 This can be calculated as follows.

 Let us consider a colony of $n$ cells with growth rate $g$ and assume that, at an arbitrary time, their lengths are independent and uniformly distributed in the interval $l_{m} \le l \le l_{d}$.
 After a time $t$, the probability that no division has yet occurred equates the probability that none of the cells is initially longer than $l_{d}-gt$: